3-D Secure

 • Austria: The Financial Market Authority (FMA) has confirmed a transition period will be put in place.
 Providers will be required to submit an implementation plan to the FMA with progress updates.

-• Belgium: The National Bank of Belgium has confirmed a collective transition plan will be put in place for the migration to SCA-compliant solutions.
+• Belgium.
+The National Bank of Belgium has confirmed a collective transition plan will be put in place for the migration to SCA-compliant solutions.

-• Cyprus: The Central Bank of Cyprus has confirmed it will grant an eCommerce transition period to issuers and acquirers that support a non-reusable and non-replicable element
+• Cyprus.
+The Central Bank of Cyprus has confirmed it will grant an eCommerce transition period to issuers and acquirers that support a non-reusable and non-replicable element

 (such as one-time password).

-• Denmark: Finanstilsynet will allow for a transition period, but this only extends to allowing the use of authentication methods based on card details and one-time password via
+• Denmark.
+Finanstilsynet will allow for a transition period, but this only extends to allowing the use of authentication methods based on card details and one-time password via

 SMS.

-• France: Banque de France will provide a transition period of 33 months for cardholders to enrol in solutions that meet SCA requirements.
+• France.
+Banque de France will provide a transition period of 33 months for cardholders to enrol in solutions that meet SCA requirements.

-• Germany: BaFin supports a transition period for the enforcement of SCA requirements.
+• Germany.
+BaFin supports a transition period for the enforcement of SCA requirements.

-• Greece: The Bank of Greece will provide a transition period, with the length of that period dependent on further announcements from the EBA.
+• Greece.
+The Bank of Greece will provide a transition period, with the length of that period dependent on further announcements from the EBA.

-• Ireland: The Central Bank of Ireland (CBI) have confirmed a transition period will be put in place for eCommerce transactions.
+• Ireland.
+The Central Bank of Ireland (CBI) have confirmed a transition period will be put in place for eCommerce transactions.

-• Italy: Banca d’Italia has confirmed that a transition period will be implemented based on the maximum duration allowed by the EBA.
+• Italy.
+Banca d’Italia has confirmed that a transition period will be implemented based on the maximum duration allowed by the EBA.

-• Luxembourg: The Commission de Surveillance du Secteur Financier (CSSF) has confirmed a transition period, with the length to be aligned with an “EU-wide timetable from the EBA” once provided.
+• Luxembourg.
+The Commission de Surveillance du Secteur Financier (CSSF) has confirmed a transition period, with the length to be aligned with an “EU-wide timetable from the EBA” once provided.

-• Malta: The Central Bank of Malta has confirmed they will delay the application of SCA requirements for institutions that have taken steps to comply with agreed migration plans.
+• Malta.
+The Central Bank of Malta has confirmed they will delay the application of SCA requirements for institutions that have taken steps to comply with agreed migration plans.

-• The Netherlands: De Nederlandsche Bank (DNB) has confirmed it will grant a transition period, the length of which has yet to be determined.
+• The Netherlands.
+De Nederlandsche Bank (DNB) has confirmed it will grant a transition period, the length of which has yet to be determined.

-• Norway: Finanstilsynet has confirmed that a transition period will be made available (upon request) to PSPs that require an extended deadline.
+• Norway.
+Finanstilsynet has confirmed that a transition period will be made available (upon request) to PSPs that require an extended deadline.

-• Poland: The Polish Financial Supervision Authority has confirmed that “no supervisory measures… will be applied” to PSPs who submit an appropriate SCA migration plan prior
+• Poland.
+The Polish Financial Supervision Authority has confirmed that “no supervisory measures… will be applied” to PSPs who submit an appropriate SCA migration plan prior

 to September 14, 2019.

-• United Kingdom: The Financial Conduct Authority (FCA) has confirmed an 18-month transition period for eCommerce transactions.
+• United Kingdom.
+The Financial Conduct Authority (FCA) has confirmed an 18-month transition period for eCommerce transactions.

 However, the EBA opinion does not specify what form this migration plan should take.
-Furthermore, the delegation of this responsibility to each region’s NCA is likely to result in a divergent European regulatory environment that poses challenges to organizations operating internationally.
+Furthermore, the delegation of this responsibility to each region’s NCA is likely to result in a divergent EU regulatory environment that poses challenges to organizations operating internationally.

 In light of this, AllSecure with its partners supports the recommendation of the European Association of Payment Service Providers for Merchants (EPSM).
 The EPSM have proposed that extended timeframes should be harmonised across all regions affected by this regulation.
 Mastercard have similarly called on NCAs to agree on ‘collective migration plans [based on] a harmonized European roadmap.’